Full Ellipsoid Embeddings and Toric Mutations: Preliminaries

 \subsection{Polytope Mutations in Almost-Toric Diagrams}

-Let $(X,\omega_X)$ be a 4-dimensional closed {\it toric} symplectic variety.
-The moment map $\m:X\lr\R^2$ associated to the Hamiltonian $T^2$-action yields a convex polytope $\m(X)=P_X\sse\R^2$ \cite{Toric1}.
+Let $(X,\omega_X)$ be a 4-dimensional closed {\it toric} symplectic manifold.
+The moment map $\m:X\lr\R^2$ associated to the Hamiltonian $T^2$-action yields a convex polytope $\m(X)=P_X\sse\R^2$.
 This polytope is the base $\SP=(P,\varnothing)$ of the Lagrangian toric fibration $\m:X\lr \m(X)$, which is a singular fibration at the boundary $\dd(P_X)=\m(X)\setminus\mbox{Int}(\m(X))$, with isotropic fibers.
 The standard affine structure $\Z^2\sse\R^2$ in the real plane endows the base of this fibration with an affine structure, which itself coincides with the affine structure associated to the Lagrangian fibration \cite{Ar_book}.

-An {\it almost-toric} fibration on $(X,\omega_X)$ is a smooth map $\pi: X \to B$, with allowed singularities being toric and nodal.
-The precise models are explained in Section \ref{subsec:ATFs}.
-The regular values of $\pi$ endows an standard affine structure.
-A suitable choice of cuts give rise to an almost toric base $\SP=(P_X,\SB)$ with a continuous map $B \to P_X$, which is affine away from the cuts in $P_X$.
+Recall from Definition \ref{dfn:ATF} that an {\it almost toric} fibration on a symplectic 4-manifold $(X,\omega_X)$ contains the data of a smooth surface $B$ and a smooth map $\pi: X \to B$ with Lagrangian fibres (which here we assume compact), whose singular fibres can be toric (a corank 2 singularity or a circle of corank 1 singularities) or nodal.
+The regular locus $B_0$ is endowed with an integral affine structure.
+We assume $B$ is a disk, and a suitable choice of cuts $\mC$ -- recall Section~\ref{subsec:ATFs} -- gives rise to a continuous map $B \to P_X \subset \R^2$, that is affine when restricted to $B_0 \setminus \mC$ (with respect to the standard affine structure $\Z^2 \subset \R^2$, generated by the unit vectors tangent to the coordinate axes \cite[Example 2.8]{Symington}).
+We encode the information of the nodes and cuts into an almost toric base $\SP=(P_X,\SB)$.
 The composition $X \xrightarrow{\pi} B \to P_X$ can be regarded as an analogue of the moment map $\m:X\lr\R^2$ and also yields a convex polytope $\m(X)=P_X\sse\R^2$, see \cite{Symington}.

-Let $(X,\omega_X)=X(P,\SB)$ be an almost-toric symplectic variety with almost-toric base $(P,\SB)$, and $v\in P$ be a vertex of its polytope $P=\m(X)$, with content $(c_v,n_v)$.
-Let us construct a family of Lagrangian {\it almost-toric} fibrations
+Let $(X,\omega_X)=X(P,\SB)$ be an almost toric symplectic variety with almost toric base $(P,\SB)$, and $v\in P$ be a vertex of its polytope $P=\m(X)$, with content $(c_v,n_v)$.
+Let us construct a family of Lagrangian {\it almost toric} fibrations

 with $\m^0=\m$ and the image $\m^1(X)$ being the polytope $\mu_v^{1}(P_X)$ obtained by combinatorially mutating $P_X$ at $v\in P_X$, as defined in \cite[Section 3]{PolyMut1}, which corresponds to an order one mutation in Definition \ref{dfn:mutation} above.
 This shall be denoted $\m^1 = \mu_v^{1}(\m)$.